grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ### Selected connection options

-You can style connectors using the following options:
+You can style connections using the following options:

-- **Color** - Set the connector color.
+- **Color** - Set the connection color.
-- **Size** - Control the size of the connector by entering a number in the **Value** field.
+- **Size** - Control the size of the connection by entering a number in the **Value** field.
-- **Radius** - Add curve to the connector by entering a value to represent the degree.
+- **Radius** - Add curve to the connection by entering a value to represent the degree.
-- **Arrow Direction** - Control how the arrow head of the connector is set.
+- **Arrow Direction** - Control how the arrow head of the connection is set.
 Choose from:

-  - **Forward** - The direction in which the connector was drawn.
+  - **Forward** - The direction in which the connection was drawn.
-  - **Reverse** - The opposite of the direction in which the connector was drawn.
+  - **Reverse** - The opposite of the direction in which the connection was drawn.
-  - **Both** - Add arrow heads to both ends of the connector.
+  - **Both** - Add arrow heads to both ends of the connection.
   - **None** - Remove the arrow head.

 - **Line style** - Choose from the following line styles: **Solid**, **Dashed**, and **Dotted**.